degeusgk/IA626-Final-Project/outline.md

 subreddits = [reddit.subreddit('coronavirus').top('month', limit=25), reddit.subreddit('COVID19').top('month', limit=25)]
 ```
 The ```subreddit()``` function retuns an instance of subreddit requested by name.
 The ```top()``` function, when provided with a timeframe and post limit, returns a list of posts, or submissions, meeting that specification.
 The other options for this type of data mining are ```hot()``` or ```new()```.
 I presumed that the top posts would give a more indicative sample.
 I selected the top 25 posts from the past month from each subreddit.
 This covers the month of April and would have given each post time to collect a decent amount of comments.
-I pulled  posts with as few as a couple hundred comments, to as many as multiple thousands of comments.
+I pulled  posts with as few as 42 comments, to as many as 5707 comments.
 My estimation was that this was a wide enough range of time and popularity to be a statistically significant sample to analyze.

 I used a nested loop to iterate through first the subreddits in my list, and then the posts (submissions) on each subreddit.
 ```python